fkatelyn/congressional2023/README.md

-# congressional2023
- Congressional Apps Challenge 2023
+#Congressional Apps Challenge 2023

-Directories description:
+Directory Descriptions:

-PalmVision: App source code in Swift
+PalmVision: App source code written in Swift
-model: Object detection training source code and notebook
+Model: Source code and notebook for training an object detection model
-dataset: model's dataset
+Dataset: Dataset used by the model